jai2510/Deep-Learning-on-the-Ising-Dataset/README.md

                                                  𝐻 = −𝐽 ∑⟨𝑖𝑗⟩𝑆𝑖𝑆𝑗

 where the lattice site indices i,j run over all nearest neighbors of a 2D square lattice, and J is some arbitrary interaction energy scale.
 We adopt periodic boundary conditions.
-Onsager proved that this model undergoes a phase transition in the thermodynamic limit from an ordered ferromagnet with all spins aligned to a disordered phase at the critical temperature T_c.
-For any finite system size, this critical point is expanded to a critical region around T_c.
+Onsager proved that this model undergoes a phase transition in the thermodynamic limit from an ordered ferromagnet with all spins aligned to a disordered phase at the critical temperature Tc.
+For any finite system size, this critical point is expanded to a critical region around Tc.

 I have acheived 99% training and test accuracy on non-critical states and 68% accuracy on critical states.